10 Short Tail Cat Breeds (with Pictures)

 1. American Bobtail

 They are adaptable, intelligent, playful, and friendly.
-American bobtails tend to get along well with children and other pets and love a challenge.
-So, you may find yourself investing in some puzzle games to keep your new pet’s mind busy!
+American bobtails get along well with children and other pets and love a challenge.
+So, you may find yourself investing in puzzle games to keep your new pet’s mind busy!

 2. Manx

-Interestingly, some Manx cats have no tail, and others have very short tails.
-If there’s a tail bone protrusion, it’s known as a “rumpy riser,” while a cat without a tail is referred to as a “grumpy.”
+Interestingly, some Manx cats have no tails, while others have short tails.
+A tailbone protrusion is known as a “rumpy riser,” while a cat without a tail is called a “rumpy.”
 Whatever the tail length, these cats are muscular and big-boned.

 The Manx cat is also a calm soul, but with one in your home, you don’t need a watchdog; you’ll have a watchcat.
 Manx will growl and even attack if they feel it’s necessary.
 When they see you’re not alarmed, they’ll calm back down, but it’s clear that strangers should not disturb a Manx and its family.